edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 **How to Fix It**

-To fix Shotgun Surgery, you can refactor the code by centralizing related behavior into a single class or a smaller number of cohesive classes.
+To fix Shotgun Surgery, you can refactor the code by centralising related behaviour into a single class or a smaller number of cohesive classes.
 This reduces the need for scattered changes across the codebase.
-Encapsulating behavior and adhering to the Single Responsibility Principle (SRP) can help reduce the risk of this code smell by keeping related logic together.
+Encapsulating behaviour and adhering to the Single Responsibility Principle (SRP) can help reduce the risk of this code smell by keeping related logic together.